-The Government Finance Officers Association of the United States and Canada (GFOA) presented an award for Distinguished Budget Presentation to Park City Municipal Corporation, Utah for its annual and biennial budgets for fiscal years beginning in 1991 through 2023.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented an award for Distinguished Budget Presentation to Park City Municipal Corporation, Utah, for its annual and biennial budgets for fiscal years beginning in 1991 through 2024.

 In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, operations guide, financial plan, and communication device.
-The award is valid for a period of two years.
-We believe our current budget continues to conform to program requirements; and it will be submitted to GFOA to determine its eligibility for another award each cycle.
+We believe our current budget continues to conform to program requirements, and it will be submitted to GFOA to determine its eligibility for another award each cycle.